fairtracks/fairtracks.net/content/markdown/fair/fair-03-identifiers.md

     caption:
       Example track record according to the "Track" sub-schema of the [FAIRtracks metadata standard](/standards/#standards-01-fairtracks).
-Highlighted are the fields for globally unique and persistent identifiers, locally unique identifiers, references to external records, as well as track file URLs.
+Highlighted are the fields for globally unique and persistent identifiers, locally unique identifiers, some references to external records, as well as track file URLs.
     zoomable: true
 ---